-c) Chemoprophylaxis Malaria control Program: Recommended chemoprophylaxis: Atovaquone-proguanil, Doxycycline or Mefloquine
+c) Chemoprophylaxis Malaria control Program:

-References and Guideline links:
+Recommended chemoprophylaxis: Atovaquone-proguanil, Doxycycline or Mefloquine

-References and guideline links are available at online version at www.nih.org.pk and h1p://dmc.gov.pk/
+Reference and Guideline link: References and guideline links are available at online version at www.nih.org.pk and h1p://dmc.gov.pk/

-Measles (Rubeola)
+MEASLES (RUBEOLA)

-Introduction: Measles is a highly contagious viral disease mostly affecting children.
-Caused by measles virus of genus Morbillivirus.
+Introduction: Measles is a highly contagious viral disease mostly affecting children, caused by measles virus of genus Morbillivirus.
 Despite community vaccination coverage, Measles outbreaks can occur among under vaccinated children and remains an important cause of death among young children globally.
 The virus spreads via droplets from nose, mouth or throat of an infected person [1].
 Pregnant women while infected are also at greater risk of having severe complications and the pregnancy may end in miscarriage or preterm delivery.
-Immunity aGer measles infection is life long, although there are few reports of measles reinfection.
-The case-fatality rate may be as high as 25%[2].
+Immunity against measles infection is life long, although there are few reports of measles reinfection.
+Case-fatality rate may be as high as 25% if complicated [2].